qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 only loads a subset of the fields from the [airports.csv](https://github.com/qlik-oss/core-data-loading/blob/master/data/airports.csv) file.

-Using the `*` notation in the `LOAD` statement is convenient when loading all data but sometimes you may want to only load a subset of the data, specifying which fields to load.
+Using the `*` notation in the `LOAD` statement is convenient when loading all fields but sometimes you may want to only load a subset, specifying which fields to load.

 The script achieves this buy _not_ using the `*` notation and instead explicitly lists the headers from the CSV file to load into the engine as fields of the same name.
 In this example, the fields loaded are `Airport`, `City`, `Country`,